Our Lady of Guadalupe: Marian title

 Virgin of Guadalupe, September 1, 1824.
 Oil on canvas by Isidro Escamilla at the Brooklyn Museum.

 Oath of the board 1737 by Felix Parra.

-In the earliest account of the apparition, the Nican Mopohua, the Virgin de Guadalupe, later called as if the Virgin Mary tells Juan Bernardino, the uncle of Juan Diego, that the image left on the tilma is to be known by the name "the Perfect Virgin, Holy Mary of Guadalupe".
+In the earliest account of the apparition, the Nican Mopohua, the Virgin of Guadalupe tells Juan Bernardino, the uncle of Juan Diego, that the image on the tilma is to be known as ‘the Perfect Virgin, Holy Mary of Guadalupe.’

 There have been various efforts to find a pre-Hispanic origin in the cult, including attempts to find a Nahuatl etymology to the name.
 The first theory to promote this Nahuatl origin was that of Luis Becerra Tanco.
 In his 1675 work Felicidad de Mexico, Becerra Tanco said that Juan Bernardino and Juan Diego would not have been able to understand the name Guadalupe because the "d" and "g" sounds do not exist in Nahuatl.

 He proposed two Nahuatl alternative names that sound similar to "Guadalupe", Tecuatlanopeuh /nah/, which he translates as "she whose origins were in the rocky summit", and Tecuantlaxopeuh /nah/, "she who banishes those who devoured us."

 Ondina and Justo González suggest that the name is a Spanish version of the Nahuatl term, Coātlaxopeuh /nah/, which they interpret as meaning "the one who crushes the serpent", and that it may seem to be referring to the feathered serpent Quetzalcoatl.
 In addition, the Virgin Mary was portrayed in European art as crushing the serpent of the Garden of Eden.

 Sahagún claimed that the Aztecs had previously worshiped the goddess Tonantzin (sometimes identified with Coatlícue or Cihuacoatl) at Tepeyac.
 He believed that the shrine to Our Lady of Guadalupe allowed them to continue their worship of Tonantzin, since they neglected other Marian shrines to come to Tepeyac.

 The theory promoting the Spanish origin of the name says that: